jylisadoney/intro-excel/4-insert.md

 # Insert Functions

-In Excel, functions can help you do math, calculate standard deviation, edit text, or find specific types of data.
+Functions can help you do math, calculate standard deviation, edit text, or find specific types of data.

 Today, we are going to focus on two functions: `SUM` and `PROPER`.

+To start, let's navigate to the `Employee Sales` sheet (or Sheet1)

 ## SUM function

-The SUM function (a Math & Trig function), adds values together.
+The `SUM` function (a Math & Trig function) adds values together.

-Let’s say we want to see the total amount of sales made by employees in Q1 and Q2.
+Let’s say we want to see the `total amount of sales` made by employees in Q1 and Q2.

-To do this, we first have to insert a new column after `Sales Q2 (Column D)`.
+To do this, we first have to insert a new column before `Hire Date (Column E)`.
 * Click on `Column E` to highlight it
 * Right click then click on `Insert` to add a column
 * Type `Total Sales` in `Cell E1` and resize the column if necessary
+  * You can use the same steps to insert rows.

-Now we can calculate the total amount of sales with the `SUM` function.
+Now we can use the `SUM` function to add `Sales Q1` and `Sales Q2` together.
 * Type `=SUM(C2,D2)`
   * Option 1: Type `C2,D2` **OR**
   * Option 2: Click on `C2`, type a `comma (,)` then click on `D2`